 Credit utilization ratio = (Reported Balance ÷ Credit Limit) × 100.
 If you have a credit card with a $5,000 limit and the issuer reports a $1,500 balance to the credit bureaus, your utilization on that card is 30%.
 If you have three cards reporting a combined $4,500 balance against a combined $15,000 in limits, your aggregate utilization is also 30%.

-The ratio is calculated only for revolving accounts — credit cards and lines of credit.
-Installment loans (auto, mortgage, student, personal, and credit-builder loans) are tracked separately under a different scoring factor and do not directly affect the utilization ratio.
+The ratio is calculated only for revolving accounts credit cards and lines of credit.
+Installment loans (auto, mortgage, student, personal, and credit-builder loans) are tracked separately under credit mix, a different scoring factor that does not directly affect the utilization ratio.

 Utilization is the second-largest input into a FICO score, accounting for roughly 30% of the score after on-time payment history (35%).
 It is the largest variable factor in the short term, because payment history takes years to repair while utilization can be moved in a single statement cycle.